zhewenshen/pancake-bench/README.md

 - This is a very much work in progress project.
 - The original plan was to port over ["MiBench"](https://github.com/embecosm/mibench) to Pancake so that we can have a comparison and analysis against GCC and CompCert using some known and established benchmarking suite.
 - However, due to the complexity of the "Mibench" source code, and the limitations of the Pancake langauge, that plan was scrapped.
 - Instead, we’ll collect feasible benchmarks from existing suites or develop custom ones.
+E.g. [CompCert's test suite](https://github.com/AbsInt/CompCert-small-tests)

 ## Progress
 - So far, we have only ported over the Dijkstra's algorithm benchmark from MiBench.